 Let's say we then decide to revert to the first commit in the repository.
-We'll achieve that by running the command:
+We'll achieve this by running the command:

 git reset --hard 9d6bedfd771f73373348f8337cf60915372d7954

 Git will tell us that the HEAD is now at the commit hash specified.
-Looking at the contents of test_file shows us that our latest text additions are not present, and our new_test_file no longer exists.
-This data loss is irreversible, so it is critical that we understand how –hard works with Git's three trees.
+Looking at the contents of test_file shows us that our latest text additions aren't present, and our new_test_file no longer exists.
+This data loss is irreversible, so it's critical that we understand how –hard works with Git's three trees.

 When invocation happens with –soft, the ref pointers are updated, and the reset stops there.
 Thus, the staging index and working directory remain in the same state.

-In our previous example, the changes we committed to the staging index would not have been deleted if we used the –soft argument.
+In our previous example, the changes we committed to the staging index wouldn't have been deleted if we used the –soft argument.
 We're still able to commit our changes in the staging index.

-The default operating mode, if no argument is passed, –mixed offers a middle ground between the –soft and –hard invocations.
+If no argument is passed, the default operating mode is –mixed, which offers a middle ground between the –soft and –hard invocations.
 The staging index resets to the state of the specified commit and ref pointers update.
 Any undone changes from the staging index move to the working directory.

-Using –mixed in our example above means that our local changes to files are not deleted.
+Using –mixed in our example above means that our local changes to the files aren't deleted.
 Unlike –soft, however, the changes are undone from the staging index and await further action.

-A simple way to compare the two methods is that git revert is safe, and git reset is dangerous.
-As we've seen in our example, there is a possibility of losing work with git reset.
-With git revert, we can safely undo a public commit, whereas git reset is tailored towards undoing local changes in the working directory and staging index.
+A simple way to summarize the two methods is that git revert is safe, and git reset is dangerous.
+As we saw in our example, there's a possibility of losing our work with git reset.
+With git revert, we can safely undo a public commit, whereas git reset is tailored toward undoing local changes in the working directory and staging index.

 git reset will move the HEAD ref pointer, whereas git revert will simply revert a commit and apply the undo via a new commit to the HEAD.
 It's also important to note that we should never use git reset when any subsequent snapshots have been pushed to a shared repository.
 We must assume that other developers are reliant upon published commits.